-Services delegated to Dundee Health and Social Care Partnership (DHSCP) form a critical part of the overall health and social care system, particularly the wide range of communitybased health, social care and social work supports and services.
+Services delegated to Dundee Health and Social Care Partnership (DHSCP) form a critical part of the overall health and social care system, particularly the wide range of community-based health, social care and social work supports and services.
 Partnership services have not only supported efforts to rapidly increase the availability of beds in the acute sector to respond to COVID-19 positive patients requiring hospital admission, but have also been integral to providing responses to COVID-19 positive people in the community, both within their own homes and within residential settings such as care homes.
 As well as working to establish new COVID-19 pathways and responses, a range of services and supports have been the subject of rapid redesign to enable continued operation in the context of social distancing regulations and public health advice.
-This has included significant mobilisation and redeployment of the workforce across partner bodies such as Dundee City Council, NHS Tayside and the Voluntary Sector.
+This has included significant mobilisation and redeployment of the workforce across partner bodies such as Dundee City Council, NHS

+Tayside and the Voluntary Sector.
 Emerging issues such as securing adequate supplies of PPE and the provision of COVID-19 testing facilities have required a response from DHSCP.
 DHSCP has been integral to the provision of support and advice to care homes and other care providers including establishing a regular care provider information and advice bulletin and a system of financial sustainability payments in line with national guidance.

-A range of essential, non-Covid services have also continued to be delivered, including faceto-face contact on a risk assessed basis to ensure the most vulnerable in the city continue to receive the support they need.
+A range of essential, non-Covid services have also continued to be delivered, including face-to-face contact on a risk assessed basis to ensure the most vulnerable in the city continue to receive the support they need.
 In addition, the Partnership has made a significant contribution to wider Dundee Community Planning Partnership efforts to respond to community support needs, such as responses to shielded people requirements, food distribution and a range of public protection responses.
 These have had to be provided against a context of an instant change in the traditional working environment with the closure of most office bases and a move to home working for large parts of the workforce.

-Changes to operational arrangements have been overseen and supported by a rapidly established incident control structure overseen by DHSCP's Silver Command which interfaces with associated response structures developed within NHS Tayside, Dundee City Council and the Tayside Local Resilience Partnership.
+Changes to operational arrangements have been overseen and supported by a rapidly established incident control structure overseen by DHSCP's Silver Command which interfaces with associated response structures developed within NHS Tayside and Dundee City Council and the Tayside Local Resilience Partnership.

 The IJB's governance arrangements were disrupted through the need to stand down formal meetings during the height of the crisis with the introduction of the Essential Business Procedure providing delegated authority to the Chief Officer and Chair of the IJB.
 A virtual weekly IJB voting members briefing meeting has been established in the interim period to provide an update on the major issues throughout the emergency period.
-Formal IJB meetings re-commenced in August 2020 with the Performance and Audit Committee reinstating meetings from September 2020.
-Due to the continued Covid-19 restrictions, these have been held via video conference.